International Chodiev Foundation: Education

-In 1996, when Uzbekistan was going through a difficult period, ICF came to the aid of MGIMO University by providing salaries and housing for several teachers.
+In 1996, ICF came to the aid of MGIMO University by providing salaries and housing for several teachers.
 Since then, ICF has continued to support MGIMO by offering annual scholarships to students and candidates, paying for internships for students and teachers, financing events, scientific research, and publishing activities.

 In 2007, Patokh Chodiev and two other MGIMO alumni created the "MGIMO Foundation" which they each financed with 125 million rubles, thus constituting the first Russian endowment fund.
 This was to be a guarantee of stability and growth for the university.
 The three founders of the MGIMO Foundation are now members of the university's board of directors.

 In 2020, the foundation continues its program of scholarships and awards for the best students of MGIMO University who do not have sufficient financial resources to continue their studies.

-ICF and MGIMO Tashkent branch also signed a memorandum of cooperation until 2025, according to which the Foundation, which has already allocated funds for the purchase of technical equipment and transportation, undertook, from summer 2021, to finance undergraduate studies at MGIMO and to grant scholarships to students.
+ICF and the MGIMO Tashkent branch also signed a memorandum of cooperation until 2025, according to which the Foundation, which has already allocated funds for the purchase of technical equipment and transportation, undertook, from summer 2021, to finance undergraduate studies at MGIMO and to grant scholarships to students.